 I would be very interested in hearing comments on this blog post in these two cases:

-- Any information having bearing on when the V code was introduced, i.e., which V codes that are the oldest, and when the two-digit codes were introduced.
+- Any information having bearing on when the letter code was introduced, i.e., which letter codes (V codes or other letters) that are the oldest, and when the two-digit codes were introduced.

 - If you encounter any bottle which seem to fall outside this pattern.